MaterializeInc/materialize/doc/user/content/demos/business-intelligence.md

     SELECT * FROM query07;
     ```
     ```nofmt
-    At least one input has no complete timestamps yet.
+    At least one input has no complete timestamps yet: { .. }
     ```

     If you receive an empty set of results, either wait or disconnect from `mzcli`